Berserker71130/velocity/README.md

 3.  *API Key Configuration:*
     The application uses the OpenWeatherMap API key hardcoded in the WeatherApp.jsx file.
-For a production environment, you should move this to a .env file.
+For a production environment.
-    (Note: Your current key is c749497919459389bb1e8db37d371711)
+    (Note: Current key is c749497919459389bb1e8db37d371711)

 ### Running the Application